Applied Anthropology and Culinary Arts: Plot

 The study group and their classmates are having their Anthropology final exam, which is a farce.
 Dean Pelton (Jim Rash) unexpectedly shows up with a reporter for Dean Magazine who's doing a piece on the dean and is invited to observe the final.
 Dr. Ian Duncan (John Oliver) makes an excuse and escapes.

 Shirley's (Yvette Nicole Brown) water breaks, saving the class from admitting that their Anthropology class has been fake.
 The dean decides to get his car to drive Shirley to the hospital.
 However, a riot breaks out at the food festival in the parking lot and leaves her stuck on campus.
 Abed (Danny Pudi) is capable of delivering a baby, (Note: As seen in "The Psychology of Letting Go".) but Shirley refuses to let Abed see her "nethers."
 Instead, Abed guides Britta (Gillian Jacobs), who had been advocating natural birth to Shirley, through the delivery process.
 Throughout the episode, Chang (Ken Jeong) pesters Shirley about how "Chang babies" are born, since he is hoping the baby is his.
 (Note: As seen in "Epidemiology".)
 During her contractions, Chang calms her down with stories about his relatives' – the Chang babies – births.

 Shirley's husband, Andre (Malcolm-Jamal Warner) arrives to help her through the final stage of delivery.
 Shirley gives birth to a boy, which is clearly Andre's.
 Grateful for Chang's help during the birth, Shirley names the baby "Ben" after him.

 At the end of the episode, it is shown that Dean Magazine shut down after only two issues.

 Production

 "Applied Anthropology and Culinary Arts" was written by Karey Dornetto, her fifth writing credit of the series.
 It was directed by Jay Chandrasekhar, his third directing credit of the series.

 KUAM aired the episode on Sunday, May 1, 2011 due to The Royal Wedding, which aired the next morning on most NBC stations, preempting the episode.

 Cultural references

 Abed and Troy compared Pierce's offer to "buy" their handshake to a similar deal in Indecent Proposal.
 Dean Pelton compared his self-proclaimed father figure role to the horror film Children of the Corn.

+Star burns references Spicoli from Fast Times at Ridgemont High.